La Banque du Peuple: Lower Canada Rebellion

 According to contemporaneous rumors, funds from La Banque du Peuple were used to finance the Lower Canada Rebellion in 1837.
 At least one historian has suggested that the founding of the bank was designed to forestall rebellion, and the means to peacefully advance the political and economic progress for French-Canadians.
-Many of the prominent men involved in the founding and early operation of the bank took an active part in the rebellion, and Louis-Michel Vigor was a cousin of the leader of the reformist Patriote movement, Louis-Joseph Papineau.
+Many of the prominent men involved in the founding and early operation of the bank took an active part in the rebellion, and Viger was a cousin of the leader of the reformist Patriote movement, Louis-Joseph Papineau.
+Another of Viger's cousins, Denis-Benjamin Viger, was also a major Patriote leader and was rumoured to have had an interest in the Banque, to advance the rebellion.
 Thomas Storrow Brown, an early director of the bank who would go on to participate directly in the rebellion, resigned his position in the bank when external political events rebellion were coming to a head.
 It has been suggested that Brown was asked to resign so that the bank could disassociate itself from any suspicions as to where its political sympathies lay.

 The bank vigorously defended itself from these accusations, publishing a statement on behalf of its directors (referenced as "Deponents" below) in the Montreal Gazette on November 25, 1837 that included the following statement:

 That the said Deponents perceiving that it has been falsely insinuated and spread in the public, that this Bank had lent or supplied funds for the purpose of purchasing arms, in order to destroy and subvert Her Majesty's Government in this Province, deem it their duty solemnly to affirm that such insinuations are wholly and altogether false and calumnious; the Deponents solemnly denying that this Bank ever did lend or supply any finds for that object, or for any criminal or illegal object whatsoever; and further the Deponents say not, and have signed.

-Regardless, many of prominent figures associated with the bank including Louis-Michel Vigor, Côme-Séraphin Cherrier, Édouard-Raymond Fabre, Joseph Roy, and John Donegani were all arrested after the rebellion, though significantly none of them were ever tried.
+Regardless, many of prominent figures associated with the bank including Louis-Michel Viger, Denis-Benjamin Viger, Côme-Séraphin Cherrier, Édouard-Raymond Fabre, Joseph Roy, and John Donegani were all arrested after the rebellion, though significantly none of them were ever tried.